 Target, the third-largest U.S. retailer, said on Thursday that it was working with federal law enforcement and outside experts to prevent similar attacks in the future.
 It did not disclose how its systems were compromised.

 The timing of the breach could not have been worse for Target, coming just before three of the four busiest days of what has been a bruising holiday season for retailers, with the highest level of discounting in years.
-Target last month lowered its profit forecast for the year after disappointing sales in the third quarter.
+Target itself last month lowered its profit forecast for the year after disappointing sales in the third quarter.

 “Most of these attacks are just a cost of doing business,” said Mark Rasch, a former U.S. prosecutor of cyber crimes.